V-Sekai/V-Sekai.blue-tin-fox-models/README.md

   * A model based on one of these models you slightly edited

 ## Guidelines

+Substance .sbsar is a file format used by Substance Designer, a node-based texturing tool for creating materials.

+MaterialX is an open standard for transfer of rich material and look-development content between applications and renderers.

 1. Use Blender blend files from 2.93 LTS.
 1. Export Blend file: